Saint-Germain-des-Prés (church): The Gothic Church

 Beginning in the 12th century, the church was updated with elements of the new style of Gothic architecture.
 The present choir of the church was built in the middle of the 12th century.
 The newly rebuilt church was consecrated by Pope Alexander III on 21 April 1163, The flying buttresses, the first in the Ile-de-France, were added at the end of the 12th century.
 The other buildings of the monastery were gradually rebuilt during the 13th century.
 These included a new Abbey church by architect Pierre de Montreuil inspired by the newly built Saint Chapelle.
-This new "Lady Chapel" chapel was demolished in 1802, shortly after the end of the French Revolution, though vestiges remain in the small park on Rue de l'Abbaye next to the entrance to the Church.
+This new "Lady Chapel" was demolished in 1802, shortly after the end of the French Revolution, though vestiges remain in the small park on Rue de l'Abbaye next to the entrance to the Church.

 The abbey church's west end tower was pierced by a portal, completed in the twelfth century, which collapsed in 1604 and was replaced in 1606 by the present classicising portal, by Marcel Le Roy.
 Its choir, with its apsidal east end, provides an early example of flying buttresses.

 The Wall of Philip II Augustus built during the reign of Philip II of France (1200–1214) did not encompass the abbey, leaving the residents to fend for themselves.
 This also had the effect of splitting the Abbey's holdings into two.
 A new refectory was built for the monastery by Pierre de Montreuil between 1239 and 1244.

 In 1621, a new order of Benedictine Monks, the Congregation of Saint Maur, was founded at Saint-Germain.
 They were particularly devoted to research and scholarship, They trained monks to collect and study texts on varied subjects and produced very fine illuminated manuscripts, which circulated throughout Europe, and made Paris one of the leading academic centres of the continent.

 Until the late 17th century, the Abbey owned most of the land in the Left Bank west of the current Boulevard Saint-Michel and had administrative autonomy in it, most clearly for the part outside the walls of Paris.
 Louis-César de Bourbon, son of Louis XIV and Madame de Montespan, was an abbot here.
 The tomb of philosopher René Descartes is located in one of the church's side chapels.